MahmoodAkhtar/Everflow.Cep/README.md

 ## Approach

-I tried to go for a clean architecture approach with vertical slices using the REPR Pattern for the Apis using `FastEnpionts` and then the CQRS with the Mediator Pattern using `MediatR` for the application.
+I tried to go for a clean architecture approach with vertical slices using the REPR Pattern for the Apis using `FastEnpoints` and then the CQRS with the Mediator Pattern using `MediatR` for the application.

 ## Blazor UI